fossasia/loklak_search/README.md

 We have the following branches:
  * **development**
    All development goes on in the development branch.
 If you're making a contribution, please make a pull request to _development_.
-PRs to the branch must pass a build check and a unit-test check on Travis.
+PRs to the branch must pass a build check and a unit-test check on Travis (https://loklak-search.herokuapp.com - Is running off the latest development branch).
  * **master**
 	 This branch contains shipped code.
 After significant features/bug-fixes are accumulated on development, development branch is merged into master branch. (https://loklak.org - Is running off the lastest master branch.).
  * **gh-pages**